oldme/harvests/README.markdown

 ##    Very simple API:

-###create a new harvest context
+### create a new harvest context

-      var harvest = require("asyn-harvest").create(contextBinding);
+      var harvest = require("asyn-harvest").create();

-      contextBinding is an optional argument, and it is a function that can create an wrapper for all callbacks and handlers.
-Useful in the context of a multi tenancy and multi user systems
-        (as example, look at createSwarmCallBack in swarmESB adapters)
+      create() can take 2 optional arguments: contextBindingCallBack and allowMonkeyTail contextBindingCallBack is a function that can create an wrapper for callbacks used during harvesting contextBindingCallBack  is useful in the context of a multi tenancy and multi user, shared systems As an example, look at createSwarmCallBack in swarmESB adapters allowMonkeyTail is to enable use of @ as a mark of free variables (if you prefer to not use wait).
+      For security reasons, use of @ is disabled by default

+###wait(variableName)

+    wait(variableName) signals that a free variable needs to be computed before execution

 ###load() a variable in context;

-    //variableName is a string that begins with an @ harvest.load(variableName, functionApi, ... )
+    harvest.load(variableName, functionApi, ... )

-### loadAt() - load in an array at a position
+### loadAt() - load in an array in a context at a specified position

         harvest.loadAt(arrayName, index,  functionApi, ... )

 ### do()

     // execute an function, the result of the functionApi is not useful, it is called as soon as all their free variables are ready
-    //do don't change the success or fail status for a harvest harvest.do(functionApi, ... )
+    //don't change the success or fail status for a harvest harvest.do(functionApi, ... )

-### you got third party APIS, prefer other calling conventions?
+### Can use third party APIs, prefer other calling conventions?

-     //create or reuse your own convention for getting results from the asynchronous function
+     //You can create or reuse your own conventions for getting results from the asynchronous functions

+     harvest.loadWithConvention(variableName, conventionFunction, callback)
+     harvest.loadAtWithConvention(variableName, conventionFunction, callback)

-     //The only convention is that conventionFunction is a function that knows how to call the callback harvest.loadWithConvention(variableName, conventionFunction, callback )
+     //conventionFunction is a function that knows how to call the callback
-     harvest.loadAtWithConvention(variableName, conventionFunction, callback )
+     // look in the harvest.js for how defaultHarvestCallConvention is implemented, other conventions can be easily created

 ### onSuccess()

     //instruct what to do in case of success
-    //handler is callback will be called with the context as parameter harvest.onSuccess(handler)
+    //handler is a callback that should be called when all the calls were made, returning the harvest as parameter

+     harvest.onSuccess(handler)

 ### onFailure()

+    //instruct the context what to do in case of a fail
+    // an uncaught exception in any call or call of error functions can cause the failure of the harvest

-    //instruct the context what to do in case of a fail harvest.onFail(handler)  //handler is callback that will be called with an error object (the error cause)
+    harvest.onFail(handler)  //handler is callback that will be called with an error object (the error cause)

 ### finished()

+    //you can get the status of the harvest anytime ( in a timeout for example, etc)

+    harvest.finished()

-    //test the status anytime ( in a timeout for example, etc) harvest.finished() : will return -1 if error, 0 if not finished (still working or waiting), 1 for success
+     // it will return -1 it finished by error, 0 if not finished (still working or waiting callbacks), 1 for success

 ### stop the harvest by force...

     //clean memory, call onFailure handler, prevent other calls to be made outside etc
-    //After calling the success or fail handlers , the harvest is automatically stopped if the handlers were not overwritten harvest.stop()
+    //After calling the success or fail handlers, the harvest is automatically stopped if the handlers were not overwritten harvest.stop()

+## ToDO
+   //maybe add chains,eg.  wait('variable.field')
+   //handle the case with multiple result calls that change the same object.
+I think promises don't handle this case, too, right?
+How usual is this case !?
+   //create more conventions for standard node.js APIs, other common libraries (anybody want to help here?)
+   //maybe create wrappers to accommodate with standard node.js APIs or other common libraries